Foods to taste when in Iceland – Wild Voyager Blog

 Foods to taste when in Iceland

 Along with being the most scenic and magnificent country, Iceland has a lot to offer.
-It also includes giving tourists a taste of traditional Icelandic cuisines.
+It also includes giving tourists a taste of traditional Icelandic cuisine.

 As Iceland is a remote island surrounded by the cold Atlantic Ocean, the barren land did not have many food resources for centuries.
 When the first settlers brought lambs, their meat was included in the local’s staple diet.